 Looking past that, the Google Pixelbook Go is a fantastic device that rightfully earns its place on this list.
 One of the most well-loved aspects of the original Pixelbook was the keyboard, and Google does not disappoint in that department with the Pixelbook Go.
 Google also improved on the weakest point of the Pixelbook, by offering dual front-firing speakers, which offer louder and higher-quality sound than any other Chromebook on the market.

 On the higher end of the spectrum, the same ultra-portable Google Pixelbook Go will soon be available with an i7 processor, 4K display, and 16GB of RAM.
-However, this model rings in at $1399 which is more than double the base model and even $500 more than the 4K model of Lenovo Yoga above.
+However, this model rings in at $1399 which is more than double the base model and even $400 more than the Samsung Galaxy Chromebook above.

 Samsung has made a name for itself in the Android world by consistently making some of the best smartphones year after year.
 That being the case, it’s easy to imagine that their success would translate well into the Chromebook space, and to an extent, it has.
-This year will hail the release of the Samsung Galaxy Chromebook, poised to possibly be the best Chrome OS device ever released.
+This year hailed the release of the Samsung Galaxy Chromebook, which is in many ways one of the best Chrome OS devices ever released.

-Until then, the best bang for your buck of Samsung’s current offerings is the Samsung Chromebook 4, an 11.6-inch clamshell (non-convertible) with a 1366×768 screen.
+That said, the best bang for your buck of Samsung’s current offerings is the Samsung Chromebook 4 and Chromebook 4+.
+The smaller of the two is an 11.6-inch clamshell (non-convertible) with a 1366×768 screen, while the Chromebook 4+ has a 15.6″ 1920×1080 screen.
 Where the Lenovo C340 above has a flash of style and the ability to fold into a tablet, the Samsung Chromebook 4 is a plain jane clamshell, with its “Platinum Titan” colored exterior.

 Google Pixel Slate